 An invisible fence system will go down during a power outage, posing a safety hazard to your pets.
 If you don't want to risk an outage, or don't have power on your property running out to the electric fence, you can use a solar charger.
 Just make sure the charger faces toward the sun so that it can get the most sunlight possible during the day.
 Consult with the invisible fence company for their recommendations on the best placement of the charger.

 You may also choose to install lightning protection or a battery backup system to protect against power outages.

-Some companies, including [DogWatch of the Twin Cities](https://www.thumbtack.com/-Eden Prairie-MN/service/2465282) in Eden Prairie, Minnesota, offer "smart" electric dog fences.
+Some companies, including DogWatch of the Twin Cities in Eden Prairie, Minnesota, offer "smart" electric dog fences.
 These advanced invisible fences often feature a router-like communications portal that sends notifications to a mobile application for smartphones.
-The system alerts owners to low batteries, broken boundary wires and disconnected collar receivers, as well as tracks pets' activity levels.
-These smart fences are considerably more expensive; DogWatch receivers average about $300, but the batteries last for as long as two years.
+The system alerts owners to low batteries, broken boundary wires and disconnected collar receivers.
+They can also track your pets' activity levels.
+Smart fences are considerably more expensive.
+DogWatch receivers average about $300, but the batteries last for as long as two years.

 Some companies offer discounts when customers ask for a quote.
 For example, Dog Guard Out of Sight Fencing in Pittsburgh, Pennsylvania, offers a $100-off coupon for customers who request a quote.